irene2024hub/LITA-CLASS-PROJECT/README.md

 other data repository site.

 ### TOOLS USED
-MS EXCEL fOr data capturing, cleansing and visualization SQL SERVER - stRUCTURE QUERIES LANGUAGES
+- MS EXCEL fOr data capturing, cleansing and visualization
+- SQL SERVER - STRUCTURE QUERIES LANGUAGES used for queries data
+- GitHUB for portofolio building